This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Ensure your suhoor meal is rich in complex carbs, vegetables and fruits, protein and above all, water.

-Make sure to drink a good amount of water to keep yourself hydrated and avoid excessive thirst throughout the day.
-Avoid sugary water, the likes of bottled juices and soft drinks, because not only are they unhealthy, but they also won’t help you stave off thirst for long.
+Make sure to drink enough water to keep yourself hydrated and avoid excessive thirst throughout the day.
+Avoid sugary water and the likes of bottled juices and soft drinks because not only are they unhealthy, but they also won’t help you stave off thirst for long.

 Additionally, it’s generally a good idea to minimize physical activities and avoid exerting yourself physically during a hot day.